President Donald Trump. Credit: Jack Gruber-USA TODAY

 >> Sign up for The Action Network’s daily newsletter to get the smartest conversation delivered into your inbox each morning.

 The prop bet was graded based on the Washington Post Fact Checker.
 In the end, the Post counted six lies, easily sending “over” bettors to Green Dot City.

-As a result, Bookmaker had to pay out a whopping $276,424 to bettors who nailed the prop correctly.
+As a result, the sportsbook had to pay out a whopping $276,424 to bettors who nailed the prop correctly.